ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

 Wave excitation coefficient - real component | `ExcCoeffRe` |
 Wave excitation coefficient - imaginary component | `ExcCoeffIm` |

 11. These output variables can be exported to a CSV file for post-processing or data analysis.
 For users who wish to compare results with WEC-Sim, the variables must be selected in a specific order and then exported, so that the CSV output preserves this order.
 The default Modelica export file name `exportedVariables.csv` is used in `Processor.m`.
-The order of these variables is as follows:
+Selecting any variable automatically saves the `time` variable to the first column of the CSV file.
+Thus, the user must select the variables from `SSE` onwards.
+The order of these variables (and the order in the CSV file) is as follows:

     - Time (`t`)
     - Wave elevation profile, ramped (`SSE`)